Elections

 To assist members with the nomination process, an updated list of persons registered to practice within the district will be available in the Member Portal.

-• On the deadline for receipt of nominations, you are not in default of the payment of any money owed to the College;
+• On the deadline for receipt of nominations, the member is not in default of the payment of any money owed to the College including but not limited to any fee prescribed by the Regulations or required by the by-laws;

-• On the deadline for receipt of nominations, you are not the subject of any disciplinary or incapacity proceeding;
+• On the deadline for receipt of nominations, the member is not the subject of any disciplinary or incapacity proceeding;

-• Your certificate of registration has not been revoked or suspended in the six years preceding the date of the election for any reason other than non-payment of fees;
+• The member’s certificate of registration has not been revoked or suspended in the six years preceding the date of the election for any reason other than non-payment of fees;

-• You have not been the subject of any professional misconduct, incompetence or incapacity findings in the three years preceding the date of the election;
+• The member has not been the subject of any professional misconduct, incompetence or incapacity finding in the three years preceding the date of the election;

-• You have not been disqualified by Council in the three years preceding the date of the election;
+• The member has not been disqualified by Council in the three years preceding the date of the election;

-• You have completed and filed with the Registrar the Conflict of Interest Form by the deadline.
+• The member has completed and filed with the Registrar the Conflict of Interest Form by the deadline established by the Registrar in accordance with Article 51.06.

 How to Run for Election?

-• Nomination forms must reach the College of Chiropodists no later than deadline posted;
+• Nomination forms must reach the College no later than the deadline posted, and must be complete;

 • The candidate must sign the consent portion of the nomination form and enclose biographical information in the manner prescribed by the Registrar for distribution to College members;

-• Each nominator must be a member who is eligible to vote in the election on the date of nomination and on the date on which the nominations close in accordance with section 51.05 in By-Law No. 1.
+• The nominator must be a member who is eligible to vote in the election on the date of nomination and on the date on which the nominations close in accordance with section 51.05 of the College’s General By-Law;

 Questions and Answers